 Talking about the single-stage method, it uses the same machine for preform manufacturing and bottle blowing.
 The single-stage method is also divided into two processes called 3-station and 4-station.

 The 4-stage method is expensive compared to the 3-stage way as it goes like injection, reheat, stretch blow, and ejection.

 The latter process eliminates the reheating part and uses latent heat in the preform, resulting in a substantial decrease in heating and tooling costs.
-The process is quintessential for filling carbonated drinks.
+As a result, the process is quintessential for filling carbonated drinks.

-Coming to the two-stage process, it molds the material into ‘preform’ using the injection molding.
+Coming to the two-stage process, it molds the material into ‘preform’ using injection molding.
 These preforms are produced using threads on the other end.
-These preforms are wrapped up and fed after cooling into a heating stretch blow molding machine.
+Finally, these preforms are wrapped up and fed after cooling into a heating stretch blow molding machine.

 - The processing cost of die and tools is meager.

 - Ability to manufacture complicated parts and designs.

 - Production time is also fast, depending on the product being manufactured.

 - It offers the benefits of automation.
 With automation, the speed of manufacturing can be ramped up significantly.